Mera Peak Climbing

 Why Climb with Peregrine Treks?

 For the past 30 years, we have been giving exceptional trekking excursions.
 Climbing with Peregrine Treks will become the most memorable experience of your life.
 You will cherish the moments you make with us for the rest of your life.
 First and foremost, your safety and security are essential to us.
-Before we begin climbing, we will present you with information on our climbing location.
+Before we begin climbing, we will inform you about our climbing location.
 Before the ascent begins, everything will be well-managed and adequately urged.

 Our guides have received professional training and have a thorough understanding of everything.
 They are skilled communicators and can deal well with stressful situations.
 During your trek, these guides will then be your strength.
 Similarly, our services will satisfy you the most from the beginning to the finish of the expedition.
 To date, no one has ever complained about our services while climbing.
 Upon your arrival, we will place you in one of the top three-star hotels in Kathmandu.
 Similarly, the teahouses we recommend will please you on your Climb.